MCDRA135/brainfuck_interpreter/README.md

-# brainfuck_interpreter
-Brainf*ck interpreter made using Python.
+Brainf*ck interpreter made using Python 3.9.4.
 Includes an interactive mode that resembles Python's shell, because who never dreamt of having an interactive shell for testing their Brainf*ck code ?

 # Usage
 - `python brainfuck.py [file]` : Execute Brainf*ck code from a file.